 My observations from training many military members over the past two decades has shown me that we all come from different foundations of fitness.
-We all excel in different events, and suffer weaknesses in others.
-It takes a mature and ego-free team player to realize that your preparation to be 100 percent ready for your job may be lacking.
+We all excel in different events and suffer weaknesses in others.
+It takes a mature and ego-free team player to realize that your preparation to be 100% ready for your job may be lacking.

 Your best bet is to be competent in as many of the following elements of fitness as possible.

-Strength: Being strong and having a foundation of strength is critical to ALL of your other abilities.
-This does not mean that you have to bench press a truck.
-It means that having strong muscles, bones, and connective tissues will assist in your ability to make power when you need it.
+Strength: Being strong and having a foundation of strength is critical to all of your other abilities.
+This does not mean that you have to bench-press a truck.
+It means that having strong muscles, bones and connective tissues will assist in your ability to make power when you need it.
 The most basic way to measure strength is to record the amount of weight lifted in one repetition.
-Don't skip leg day!
+Don't skip leg day.

-For instance, a powerful knockout punch starts from the feet as the fighter steps into a punch, shifts the hips, torques the torso, and extends the arm until the moment of impact with her or his fist.
+For instance, a powerful knockout punch starts from the feet as the fighter steps into a punch, shifts the hips, torques the torso and extends the arm until the moment of impact with their fist.
 That is power.
 In physics, power is defined as power equals force times velocity or work divided by time.
-It is a combination of technique, speed, and strength.
+It is a combination of technique, speed and strength.

-If you do not lift for a week, you will typically come back stronger.
+If you do not lift for a week, you typically will come back stronger.
 If you do not run for a week, it feels like you are starting over when you run again.
-Whether you like fast interval cardio or long, slow distance cardio -- just get it done.
-You need both depending upon your job.
+Whether you like fast interval cardio or long, slow distance cardio, just get it done.
+You need both, depending upon your job.
 How fast you can run, ruck or swim longer distances will be the typical measure for your endurance ability.

-Running/ Rucking: Being prepared to run and ruck takes time.
+Running/rucking: Being prepared to run and ruck takes time.
 Time spent logically progressing your weekly mileage in running and building time under the weight with rucking has to be a foundation of your training if attempting most military and any Special Ops training program.
 Lack of preparation will mean injury and possibly failing to meet the standard within a few months of training.
 If you don't practice several days a week to build your endurance, you will lose it.

-Swimming/ Water Confidence Skills: Not having a pool to train in or not being comfortable in the water is not only a physical fitness issue, but a huge mental block for many.
+Swimming/water confidence skills: Not having a pool to train in or not being comfortable in the water is not only a physical fitness issue, but a huge mental block for many.
 Technique is critical to your success in the water.
 Watch videos and practice, practice, practice if you need to get better in the water for your swimming, drownproofing and treading tests.
 Several days a week of technique training is required, along with building your cardiovascular endurance to maintain any speed.

 Specializing in too few of these elements above can lead to neglecting others.
-World class athletes specialize in only a few of the above for their athletic events.
-For instance, take the competitive Olympic swimmer or power lifter.
+World-class athletes specialize in only a few of the above for their athletic events.
+For instance, take the competitive Olympic swimmer or powerlifter.
 Both are incredible to watch, but both would fail miserably at each other's events on an Olympic stage.

 Make your annual training plan so that you can arrange the elements of fitness into your year accordingly.
-Learn about periodization and do it logically, with smart progressions so that you do not start off with too much, too soon, too far, or too fast, and end up hurting yourself with challenging programs designed for something not related to the Tactical profession.
+Learn about periodization and do it logically, with smart progressions so that you do not start off with too much, too soon, too far or too fast, and end up hurting yourself with challenging programs designed for something not related to the tactical profession.